 Rent remains a high priority payment.
 Where possible, negotiate a rent reduction.
 Rent relief schemes are available in many states and territories.
 Check the scheme’s eligibility requirements and access it if possible.
 If you are struggling and need support check here for steps to take or speak to one of our financial counsellors on 1800 007 007.

-A number of the banks have announced assistance for people with home loans, including deferring mortgage loan payments, sometimes for up to six months.
-The interest on your loan, however, will keep being added to the amount of the loan, which means your loan will get bigger and it will take you longer to pay it off.
+A number of banks have announced assistance for people with home loans, including deferring mortgage repayments, sometimes for up to six months.
+The interest and fees on your loan, however, will keep being added to the amount of the loan, which means your loan will get bigger and it will take you longer to pay it off.

 If you can afford to pay (even a small amount), it is a good idea to do that.
 Do talk to your lender and make a repayment arrangement you can afford.
 Your home loan (being your shelter) is a high priority payment.
 This means you should pay as much as possible.

-It is also likely that most home loan providers will not proceed to sell people’s homes for default in the current pandemic.
+It is also likely that most home loan providers will not proceed to sell people’s homes if they have defaulted on repayments during the current pandemic.